synapsecode/FlaskBlueprint-Creation-Tool/README.md

 ## Why this Script?
 Flask Blueprints are a pain to setup.
 You may often times find yourself cloning templates and then manually editing and renaming everything.
 My Script does all of that for you.
 It can also make and delete blueprints on demand.
 This is incredibly useful if you're serious about development with Flask!
 It saves enormous amounts of time

+## What does the Script do?
+1. Clones a Base Flask Blueprint API Template into the directory from where you call it
+2. Modifies it to match your requirements
+3. Installs a Python Virtual environment
+4. Installs needed dependencies

 ## Creating a Flask API Project
 A Flask API Project is a simplified version of the Blueprints specification that basically removes all SSR and only enables enough to create REST APIs using Flask.
 This is very useful if you want to make APIs
 > (ALL Calls to be made from outside the project directory)